FAQs: Ballot & Voting Eligibility

 7 a.m. to 8 p.m.
 If you are in line by 8pm you will be allowed to vote.

 May I vote in this election?

-If you are not already registered to vote, the registration deadline is April 21st for the May 20, 2014 General Primary.
+If you are not already registered to vote, the registration deadline is October 6, 2014 for the November 4, 2014 General Election.

 In addition to proper identification, you may choose to bring the following items with you to the polls:

 - A list of candidates on the ballot